Location: Neve Ilan Hotel

 What is economic freedom?
 Why is it important and how does it produce growth and prosperity?
 Listen, learn, and discuss with some of the best economists and leading policy makers from around the world.

-Outstanding students, from all fields of study, second year undergraduate and above (Including BA, MA and PHD students), who aspire to leadership, are encouraged to apply to this exclusive program.
+Outstanding Israeli students, from all fields of study, second year undergraduate and above (Including BA, MA and PHD students), who aspire to leadership, are encouraged to apply to this exclusive program.
 Formal lectures, informal discussion sessions with faculty, off-site excursion.

 Lectures are in English.